test-prof/test-prof/docs/recipes/factory_default.md

 require "test_prof/recipes/rspec/factory_default"
 ```

-This adds two new methods to FactoryBot:
+This adds three new methods to FactoryBot:

 - `FactoryBot#set_factory_default(factory, object)` – use the `object` as default for associations built with `factory`